AndreaPro/NS1nanosynth_patches/README.md

 If you are using [Fritzing](http://fritzing.org/home/), you can use the [NS1 Fritzing part](https://github.com/vongomben/Nanosynth-Experiments) in order to let everybody saving their patches.

 We've released several new sounds.
-You can read them hear or hear them on [our sound cloud tracklist](https://soundcloud.com/soundmachines_it/sets/ns1nanosynth-basic-patches-and)
+You can read them here or hear them on [our sound cloud tracklist](https://soundcloud.com/soundmachines_it/sets/ns1nanosynth-basic-patches-and)

 Add your patches (by making a simple pull request!)